-Grading will be based on (1) On-line case quizzes, (2) Class participation and (3) a Case-based final exam.
+Grading will be based on (1) On-line case quizzes, (2) Class Participation and (3) a Take-home case-based exam.

-1) On-line Case Quizzes (15% - Individual)
+1) On-line Quizzes (15% - Individual)

 For each case, there will be an online quiz, to be taken prior to class.
 Questions are multiple choice and/or require you to write a paragraph justifying your answer.
 Grading is based on the thoughtful completion of each of the quizzes.
 Be also prepared to discuss your answers in class.